isi-usc-edu/building-upon-the-earthcube-community/participation.md

     Openness, collaboration, and participation are core aspects of our work.
 Diversity enriches our community, and we actively seek participation from those who increase it.
 These guidelines exist to further empower individuals and groups to interact and collaborate for mutual benefit.

+- type: paragraph.html
+  #background_style: bg-secondary
+  section_id: when
+  title: Section 1 - When to Use These Guidelines
+  text: >+
+    These guidelines outline our behavior expectations in all workshop activities, both offline and online.
+Your continued participation is contingent upon following these guidelines.
+These activities include but are not limited to:

+    * Working with participants and ISI staff members virtually or co-located.

+    * Participating in workshop-related forums, mailing lists, wikis, websites, Slack channels, GitHub issues, group or person-to-person meetings, and correspondence.
+​
+    While these guidelines are specifically aimed at EarthCube’s work and community, we recognize that actions taken outside of EarthCube’s online or in-person spaces could impact community health.
+For example, actions taken outside of EarthCube’s spaces by an EarthCube community member against another EarthCube community member may warrant corrective measures as detailed later in the [Section 4](#consequences) of this document.
 ---